GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 Step 5: Use the oxd API or one of the native libraries to securely send users from your apps to your Gluu Server for authentication and authorization.

+* Note: if you plan on calling oxd over localhost, oxd will need to be installed on the same server as the application you want to protect.
+If you plan on using the `https-extension`, you can install oxd any any server or VM.

 ## API
 oxd implements the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.